 In some cases, it makes sense to create a more generalized resume than one pointed towards a specific job title.
-One such challenge clients often come to me with is how to position themselves effectively for job opportunities across multiple skill areas, while being able to keep that cohesive story element to their resume which connects the different pieces of their career.
+This comes up when you need to position yourself effectively for job opportunities across multiple skill areas and still keep a cohesive story to connect the different pieces of your career.

 So how do you construct a resume that conveys the full range of your expertise, but also gives you the flexibility to position yourself as a subject matter expert?

 When you create a generalized resume, the idea is that you may need to tailor it moving forward to highlight or remove certain skills or experience that are most/least relevant to the role you’re applying to.

 - A strong general summary statement that highlights your top 3-4 core competencies